-- A population of 78,489 (census 2001) that is predicted to grow to some 81,000 by 2021. - In 2001, 22.99% of our residents were 60 years old and over with the expectation that by 2021 the number of residents aged 85 years and older will approximately double (then representing some 3.3% of the District's population). - Life expectancy is high across the District, currently at 80.3 years and the highest of Essex Districts, but there are considerable variations at ward level with no obvious reasons. - Young adults (aged 15-24 years) represented 10.23% of the population in 2001 but this group is expected to fall to 9.1% by 2029. - In 2006, 80% of pupils in the District gained 5 or more high grade GCSEs; this was the best result of all Essex Districts. - Relatively low deprivation, being 316th least deprived out of 354 districts - Our residents have more access to the internet than the average in Britain (at 71%) and we have experienced users (85% started using the internet more than 3 years ago). - There are small numbers of people who have characteristics which make them vulnerable to social exclusion, the biggest group likely to be those with hearing impairment. - The population from mixed or ethnic minority backgrounds is only 1.7% although estimates predict a 4% growth between 2001-2004 (source: ONS).
-The black and minority ethnic (BME) population is relatively dispersed amongst the urban settlements - The largest town, Rayleigh, and the other two main settlements of Rochford and Hockley, have good rail connections to London and there is access to the A127 London-Southend Arterial Road and then to the A12 and M25. - London Southend Airport is situated within the District and the airport and surrounding area are part of the Thames Gateway regeneration area. - House prices in the district are relatively high with an average house price at £224,837 (2006) and an average income of £20,051. - Rochford District's rural and open spaces make for a green and pleasant place to live.
+- A population of 78,489 (census 2001) that is predicted to grow to some 81,000 by 2021. - We have an ageing population: in 2001, 22.99% of our residents were 60 years old and over with the expectation that by 2021 the number of residents aged 85 years and older will approximately double (then representing some 3.3% of the District's population). - Life expectancy is high across the District, currently at 80.3 years and the highest of Essex Districts, but there are considerable variations at ward level with no obvious reasons. - Young adults (aged 15-24 years) represented 10.23% of the population in 2001 but this group is expected to fall by 1.1% by 2029. - In 2006, 80% of pupils in the District gained 5 or more high grade GCSEs; this was the best result of all Essex Districts. - Relatively low deprivation, being 316th least deprived out of 354 districts - Our residents have more access to the internet than the average in Britain (at 71%) and we have experienced users (85% started using the internet more than 3 years ago). - There are small numbers of people who have characteristics which make them vulnerable to social exclusion, the biggest group likely to be those with hearing impairment. - The population from mixed or ethnic minority backgrounds is only 1.7% although estimates predict a 4% growth between 2001-2004 (source: ONS).
+The black and minority ethnic (BME) population is relatively dispersed amongst the urban settlements - The largest town, Rayleigh, and the other two main settlements of Rochford and Hockley, have good rail connections to London and there is access to the A127 London-Southend Arterial Road and then to the A12 and M25. - London Southend Airport is situated within the District and the airport and surrounding area are part of the Thames Gateway regeneration area. - House prices in the district are relatively high with an average house price at £224,837 (2006) and an average income of £20,051.